-We strive to end gun violence, empower those with spinal cord injuries and uplift our underserved youth.
+We strive to end gun violence, empower those with spinal cord injuries and uplift our younger generation.

 We envision a world where individuals and communities can find peace within themselves and have full, happy, and successful lives.